-Companies use form 8-K to report unscheduled events or corporate changes that could be of importance to shareholders, SEC, and Investors.
-The report comprises material events such as the resignation of directors, acquisition, bankruptcy, disposal of assets, and other important events.
+Companies use Form 8-K to report unscheduled events or corporate changes that could be of importance to shareholders, the SEC, lenders, and investors.
+The report comprises material events such as the resignation of a director, an acquisition, bankruptcy, disposal of assets, or other important events.

 Where to Find SEC Filings